11 February 2017

 4 x 3M nylon washers (optional)

-You will need some kind of glue to seal the two halve together.
+You will need some kind of glue to seal the two halves together.
 These speakers are not intended to come apart once assembled (so be sure your connections are solid internally before sealing.)